Skip to content

 }

-Duty of PC (or any other device you wish to use to control your PAROL6) is to send data at sufficiently fast loop times.
-Time between 2 last commands is returned by PAROL6 control board in variable Timing data.
+The PC (or any other device controlling the PAROL6) must send data at a sufficiently fast loop rate.
+The time between the last two commands is returned by the PAROL6 control board as Timing data — a 2-byte variable.

-The protocol from PC -> robot consists of three types of commands:
+The protocol from PC to robot consists of three types of commands:

-The protocol from robot - PC consists only of robots telemetery data.
+The protocol from robot to PC consists only of robot telemetry data.

 List of active commands